-- Java uses Unicode (UTF-16) and consists of two bytes - The writeChar (char c) method writes the Unicode of character c to the output - The writeChars (String s) method writes the Unicode for each character in the string s to the output - Most operating systems use ASCII since most applications need only the ASCII character set and it is a waste to represent an 8-bit ASCII character as a 16-bit Unicode character - Many operating systems and Internet protocols use the alternative scheme UTF-8 that stores a character using 1, 2, or 3 bytes - ASCII values (less than 0x7F) are coded in one byte - Unicode values less than 0x7FF are coded in two bytes - Other Unicode values are coded in three bytes public DataOutputStream(OutputStream outstream)
+- Java uses Unicode (UTF-16) and consists of two bytes - The writeChar(char c) method writes the Unicode of character c to the output. - The writeChars(String s) method writes the Unicode for each character in the string \underline{s} to the output. - Most operating systems use ASCII since most applications need only the ASCII character set and it is a waste to represent an 8-bit ASCII character as a 16-bit Unicode character. - The UTF-8 is an alternative scheme that stores a character using 1, 2, or 3 bytes. - ASCII values (less than 0x7F) are coded in one byte. - Unicode values less than 0x7FF are coded in two bytes. - Other Unicode values are coded in three bytes.